 You’ll need an immaculate paper trail in order to prove your attorney’s malpractice.
 Maintain a complete record of communication, your contract, meetings, bank records that prove the financial condition the case has left you in, and even phone calls that you have made – especially all efforts you have made that have been left neglected.

-that your lawyer has misappropriated your funds, overcharged you or settled your case without your permission for a far lesser amount than you agreed upon.
+Establish proof that your lawyer has misappropriated your funds, overcharged you or settled your case without your permission for a far lesser amount than you agreed upon.

-that your attorney may have told you.
+You need to expose the lies that your attorney may have told you.
 If your lawyer promised you that he or she would handle your case personally, but you constantly find yourself communicating with the paralegal, junior, assistant or office receptionist instead the lawyer, and are unable to establish communication with your attorney, be sure to preserve proof.